chenjie20/ASR/README.md

-# SACR
+# ASR
-Sparsity Augmented Collaborative Representation for Incomplete Multiview Clustering.
+Augmented Sparse Representation for Incomplete Multiview Clustering.

 The MATLAB source code for our method is available online.
 The other datasets are avaiable at https://codeocean.com/capsule/2092701/tree/v2

-@article{Chen2022SACR,
+@article{Chen2022ASR,
   author        = "J. Chen and  S. Yang and  X. Peng and  D. Peng and Z. Wang", title         = "Augmented Sparse Representation for Incomplete Multiview Clustering", journal       = "IEEE Trans.
 Neural.
 Netw.
 Learn.
 Syst.",